abhay-h/CPP_OOP/Notes.md

-    :books:Need of Object Oriented Programming  :>
+    📚Need of Object Oriented Programming  :>

-    :boom: There are many real life problems which can be solved by functional  programming approach.
+    💥 There are many real life problems which can be solved by functional  programming approach.

-    :rescue_worker_helmet: But it get's complicated to work with data.
+    🚁 But it get's complicated to work with data.

-    :ribbon: For example :> ,
+    🎀 For example :> ,

             void _MyCityHotels{